Crazy how one thing can instantly change the entire look of a space.

 But I figured out an easy way to get an equally large (and way more fun) area rug in here on a budget.

 So today it is out with the old, and in with the new.
 Let’s take a minute to remember the old rug.

-Good-bye old brown-worn-out-stinky rug.
-You took it like a champ and held on to dog dander and milk spills like a champ.
+As I’ve taken on each area of our home, I’ve gotten to know my decorating style really well.
+And since my style is traditional modern it was time to say good-bye old brown-worn-out-stinky rug.
+You took it like a champ and held on to dog dander and milk spills like a pro.
 Kept my kids from hitting the hard floor more than once and for that I thank you.